bmah888/gotesla/README.md

 with a couple of utilities that exercise the client library and API.
 It was created solely for the author's personal use on a specific project (the aforementioned utilities), and is being made available in the hopes that it is useful to others.
+Please note that the author makes this code available on an "as-is" basis, and does not promise any support whatsoever.

 Crowd-sourced, reverse-engineered information on the Tesla API has been obtained from (https://www.teslaapi.io/) and related sources.